csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		- Hahaha, love?!
 I mean, she’s definitely more interesting than any other mortal ever.
 Something unique about her, she’s really special and fascinating.
 But love?!
 Ha. *(DM: He sounds upbeat and like, super normal about it.
 But as you play it back in your head, there’s a tiny little measure of… forcedness.
 Very small, and maybe you’re just making it up because this has been weird exchange, you really aren’t sure.)*
 	- Vask... [[Zoheret|Zoha]].
 I think we've been wrong, I think we've underestimated all of them.
 We don't need to be alone.
 Don't leave your group, okay?
 		- [[The Silver Halves]] are making a detour to [[Durmask]].
 I’ll put bullet in half the city if must.
 You keep on your mission, though, [[Zmaj]] is right. *(DM: He’s sincere sounding, not being an asshole)*.
+	- “From [[Vask]], where are you Rez this isn’t funny respond right now I’ll be there Rez, Rez, Rez, please, Rez?”
 - [[Professor Leonard Klipitz]] -
 	- deal for large quantities of diamonds?
 		- Said yes as long as we have money